Add the Timeline widget to any dashboard for contextual real-time media monitoring

 If you have a Timeline widget in more than one of your search panels, you will now get the Combined Timelines widget.
 Combined Timelines widget allows you to view multiple timelines together in one widget to compare and contextualize the size and importance of a crisis, event, or trend.

 If you only have one search with a Timeline, you will still see that on the All Searches view along with any other widgets from each search in your dashboard.
-You can also expand the Combined Timeline widget by clicking on the icon.
+You can also expand the Combined Timeline widget by clicking on the Expand icon icon.
 The expanded view will give you a visual overview of public interest and a feed of media interest for each search, like below.

 Quickly get started with dashboard templates